 Growing a tiger aloe is similar to growing any other succulent.
 They prefer warm, dry weather if planted outdoors, but can also be grown as indoor houseplants.
-These easy-care succulents need very little attention as long as their basic temperature requirements stay consistent.
-This plant blooms in summer in its native areas, but indoors you may find its bloom season begins in winter and lasts through spring.
+These easy-care succulents need very little attention if their basic temperature requirements stay consistent.
+This plant blooms in summer in its native areas, but indoors you might find its bloom season begins in winter and lasts through spring.

 There are almost no serious pest or disease issues with tiger aloe.
 The flowers are attractive to pollinators, ants, and some beetles, but insects do not harm the plants.
 Excess water or dense soil, however, can cause root rot.

 One reason tiger aloe is a popular houseplant is that it tolerates shady conditions better than many other succulents.
 It is quite happy in partial shade, though full sun may lend your plant some reddish-brown coloring, adding to its vibrant beauty.
 If the plant turns brownish-red too quickly, give it some water as this can also be a sign of drought.

 In its native habitat, tiger aloe plants flourish in rocky outcroppings.
 So they're not fussy at all about soil, except for requiring excellent drainage.
 A sandy, semi-dry loam mixture, such as that provided by commercial succulent/cactus potting mix, is perfect.